 Introduction to Budgeting

 Purchasing, as a major organizational function, is involved with a number of different types of budgets.
 These budgets include the purchasing department administration budget (also known as an expense budget), the production materials budget, and the maintenance, repair, and operating (MRO) budget.
 To use budgets wisely, you need to know how they work, what they are supposed to accomplish, and how they are constructed.
 In this lesson, you'll discover the primary purposes, advantages, and disadvantages of budgets.
 The lesson will cover how to select a budget period, review variable budgets, and understand budget variances.

 For many organizations, capital expenditures represent the largest disbursement of funds.
-And purchasing practitioners play a number of roles in capital budgeting including assisting with requests for capital expenditures, serving on capital budget evaluation committees, and leading teams to acquire capital assets.
-This lesson will help you effectively participate in these activities.
+Purchasing practitioners play a number of roles in capital budgeting, including assisting with requests for capital expenditures, serving on capital budget evaluation committees, and leading teams to acquire capital assets.
+This lesson will help you effectively participate in those activities.
 You'll learn the definition of capital budgeting, understand the initiation process for capital request proposals, and examine different justification methods for project proposals.